Modeling Heat Conduction with Dual-Dissipative Variables: A Mechanism-Data Fusion Method: Learn the Unknown Functions and Parameters

 \section{Learn the Unknown Functions and Parameters}

-In this section we will show how to learn the unknown functions and parameters using deep neural networks, and propose a novel method, Inner-Step Operation (ISO), to diminish the extra errors caused by the chosen discrete version.
+In the last section, we derived the model of heat conduction with unknown functions and parameters in quasi-one dimensional systems by using the CDF.
+In this section we will show how to learn the unknown functions and parameters in \eqref{2.5} or \eqref{2.6} using deep neural networks, and propose an {innovative} method, inner-step operation (ISO), to diminish the extra errors caused by the chosen discrete version.
+The current idea of macroscopic heat conduction modeling is the biggest innovation of the present paper, that is, first theoretically deriving a macroscopic heat conduction equation with unknown functions or parameters which is valid at any scale, and then using data-driven deep learning methods to train and learn these unknown functions or parameters.